catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

 are made which you will need to consider before jumping in further:

 #.
 You are familiar with the Linux command line and the OpenStack CLI tools.
 #.
-You have installed the OpenStack command line tools and sourced an openrc
+You have installed the OpenStack command line tools and sourced an OpenRC
    file, as explained in :ref:`this section of the documentation<command-line-interface>`.